-One challenge every Divi user faces sooner or later is the requirement to add a Popup to a website.
-While Divi offers countless ways to design beautiful websites, it still does not offer a way to create Popups.
+One challenge every Divi user faces sooner or later is the need to add a Popup to their website.
+While Divi offers countless ways to design beautiful websites, it still lacks the ability to create popups using the Divi Builder.

 Some words from the Author